 HSS continues to review and expand on metrics for reporting environmental, social and governance (ESG) performance and takes the views of our stakeholders into account while doing so.
 We have identified the SASB disclosure framework as being an important reporting tool that helps address the needs of our investors.
 The table below summarises where relevant SASB disclosures can be found throughout HSS's annual reporting.
 This is based on several standards from the materiality map as HSS does not fall within one clear sector.
-We have based our disclosure on the most relevant standards for the business that align to and cover the key sustainability themes arising from our recent materiality assessment.
-All of the data provided below is from 2023 unless otherwise stated.
+We have based our disclosure on the most relevant standards for the business that align to and cover the key sustainability with useful, relevant and meaningful sustainability information themes arising from our recent materiality assessment.
+All of and we will look to evolve our disclosures over time. the data provided below is from 2023 unless otherwise stated.
 We acknowledge that SASB has now been consolidated within the IFRS Foundation.
 We are focused on providing investors